commercialhaskell/stack/doc/yaml_configuration.md

 !!! note

-    For some commit IDs, the resolver specified in `hadrian/stack.yaml` specifies a version of GHC that cannot be used to build GHC.
+    For some commit IDs, the snapshot specified in `hadrian/stack.yaml` specifies a version of GHC that cannot be used to build GHC.
 This results in GHC's `configure` script reporting messages similar to the following before
     aborting: